tryolabs/tnc-edge-service/README.md

 ## Commands

-Some files in this root folder are standalone commands.
+These files in this root folder are standalone commands and entry-points for the microservices of the project:

 - edge_http.py
   - Primary entrypoint for the HTTP server on the edge.